Examples

 The conditions query uses the two arrays produced as a result of the executingUser and approvingUsers queries and returns an array of users who may approve the self-service action.

-The query below filters the array produced by the executingUser query down to only the first element in the array, then further filters this array to show only the contents of the .relations.team key.
-This newly filtered array is saved as a variable ($) called executerTeam.
+The query below filters the array produced by the executingUser query down to only the first element in the array, then further filters this array to show only the contents of the .team meta-property (an array of team identifiers).
+This is saved as a variable ($) called executerTeam.

 Prevent self-approval